Docmaps-Project/docmaps/README.md

 This repo defines a basic initial schema using JSON schema, a validation tool, and two example schemas for a review and author response based on https://sciety.org/articles/activity/10.1101/2020.12.15.422694

 The schema includes annotation and definition.
-Also included are two annotated schemas (invalid JSON, but quite helpful), which provide more details about
+Also included are two annotated schemas (invalid JSON, but quite helpful), which provide more details about the thinking of specific fields in DocMaps.

 ## Usage